AuthornateDev/FE-ST-23/README.md

 https://www.figma.com/file/CS0Hg1Oaa1exNLB28NFWID/Authornate-FE-ST-23?node-id=16%3A8&t=hwd5NLfZOFUtS5yS-1

 The application can be built using any Frontend Framework/Library such as React, Next, Vue.
 We do use React (especially Next.js) on most of our projects.
-Use Custom CSS, for the design.
+Use Custom CSS and AMcharts for the design.
 Make sure components are reusable throught the application.

 The application must have the:
 - clean and optimised code.